spawnmarvel/quickguides/zabbix/README.md

 Instead of keeping a long history, you can keep longer data of trends.
 For example, you could keep history for 14 days and trends for 5 years

+Whereas history keeps each collected value, trends keep averaged information on hourly basis and therefore are less resource-hungry.

 https://www.zabbix.com/documentation/4.0/en/manual/config/items/history_and_trends

 ## Tuning